Donna Fick, Ph.D., GCNS-BC, FGSA, FAAN

 Springer Award in Geriatric Nursing for Publication in Applied Nursing Research, Springer Publishing Company

-Eli Lily Healthcare Improvement Award, Co-recipient with BCBS of Georgia
+Eli Lilly Healthcare Improvement Award, Co-recipient with BCBS of Georgia

 Elizabeth L. Kemble Excellence in Research and Practice University of Cincinnati Alumni Award